alexlobera/leanjs_OLD_NX/src/pages/blog/server-side-rendering-ssr-made-easy-react.md

 <img src="https://firebasestorage.googleapis.com/v0/b/reactjsacademy-react.appspot.com/o/blog%20post%20images%2Fssr%2Fgmail-min.png?alt=media" alt="First version of Gmail"></img>

 The idea of a single-page app is that we try to do as much work as possible on the browser by taking full advantage of modern browser capabilities.
-In this approach, JavaScript becomes the main language to build web applications.
+In this approach, JavaScript becomes the main language used in building web applications.

 **If you use Create React App (CRA) to create React apps then you are creating SPAs.**